embix/RollingLineSaveGameFixer/README.md

 # RollingLineSaveGameFixer

+**You may want to use https://github.com/fsamiec/RollingLineSavegameFix instead.**

 try fix corrupted RollingLine save game files by loading them without wagons and then saving them again.

 ## First Things First

-You want to check your quickmod folder for illegal Mod names using http://share.linqpad.net/8pj73o.linq first.
+You want to check your quickmod folder for illegal Mod names using http://share.linqpad.net/cxnp9w.linq first.
 If you have an affected mod it will corrupt you game every time you use it and then save.
 Fixing the mod name is easy, just replace the `,` with a `_` and you should be safe.
 Also be so kind to inform the mod author about the illegal name so it can be fixed *upstream* for steam workshop and/or rollinglinemodding.com.

 ## Build